TeskaLabs/asab/docs/how-tos/03_rest_api.md

     The application is implicitly running on an [http://localhost:8080/](http://localhost:8080/) port.

-2. Open the Postman and set a new request.
+2. Open Postman and set a new request.
-   First try to add some data using `PUT` method to `localhost:8080/crud-myrestapi/celebrities` endpoint.
+   First, try to add some data using the `PUT` method to the `localhost:8080/crud-myrestapi/celebrities` endpoint.
 Insert this JSON document into the request body:

     ``` json
     {